vastus/120-hour-epic-sax-marathon/training-day.markdown

 </alert>

 We are at cross roads.
-Choose to right set of instructions based on your REPL.
+Choose the right set of instructions based on your REPL.

 <info>